How to Tell if You Have Insulin Resistance

 Polycystic Ovary Syndrome (PCOS)

 Another condition brought on by hyperinsulinemia in women is polycystic ovary syndrome (PCOS), America’s number one cause of infertility.
-If you have been diagnosed with PCOS you have probably been overproducing insulin for years.
+If you have been diagnosed with PCOS you have probably had insulin resistance for years.
+Most women who have PCOS don’t know it.
+This is unfortunate because PCOS is preventable and treatable by taking measures to counteract insulin resistance.

 The Double Whammy: High Glycemic Load Plus Insulin Resistance